Particular/docs.particular.net/samples/logging/hostcustom/sample.md

 ---

-## Code walk-through
+## Introduction

-This sample shows how to customize logging when running inside the NServiceBus host.
+This sample shows how to customize logging when running inside the [NServiceBus host](/nservicebus/hosting/nservicebus-host/).

-### Configuring logging
+## Configuring logging

 snippet: Config